Narco-state: Syria

-Syria is home to a burgeoning illegal drugs industry run by associates and relatives of the Syrian dictator, Bashar al-Assad.
-The industry is run by a clandestine network of warlords, drug cartels, crime families and business men loyal to the Assad dynasty, operating across the regions of Syria and Lebanon.
-It mainly produces captagon, an addictive amphetamine popular in the Arab world.
-Another major drug which is manufactured and smuggled globally is hashish.
-As of 2021, the export of illegal drugs eclipsed the country's legal exports, leading the New York Times to call Syria "the world’s newest narcostate".
-The drug exports allow the Syrian government to generate hard currency, pay daily wages for deteriorating state army, finance private militias and hire mercenaries.
-Centre of Operational Analysis and Research reported in 2021 that Assad regime has turned Syria into "the global epicentre of Captagon production, which is now more industrialised, adaptive, and technically sophisticated than ever."
+Ba'athist Syria was home to a burgeoning black market drug industry run by associates and relatives of the former Syrian ruler, Bashar al-Assad.
+The industry was run by a clandestine network of warlords, drug cartels, crime families and business men loyal to the Assad dynasty, operating across the regions of Syria and Lebanon.
+It mainly produced captagon, an addictive amphetamine popular in the Arab world.
+Another major drug which was manufactured and smuggled globally is hashish.
+As of 2021, the export of illegal drugs eclipsed the country's legal exports, leading the New York Times to call Syria "the world's newest narcostate".
+The drug exports allowed the Assad regime to generate hard currency, pay daily wages for the deteriorating state army, finance private militias and hire mercenaries.
+Centre of Operational Analysis and Research reported in 2021 that the Assad regime has turned Syria into "the global epicentre of Captagon production, which is now more industrialised, adaptive, and technically sophisticated than ever."

-During its occupation of Lebanon during 1976–2005, Assad regime used its proxies in Lebanon for establishing its multi-billion dollar drug industry.
+During its occupation of Lebanon between 1976–2005, the Assad regime used its proxies in Lebanon for establishing its multi-billion dollar drug industry.
 Syria was labeled as a narco-state by the United States for nearly a decade until 1997.
-Throughout the Syrian occupation of Lebanon when they controlled the cannabis cultivation in the Beqaa Valley in Lebanon, Assad regime was the Middle East region's main source of hashish.
+Throughout the Syrian occupation of Lebanon when they controlled the cannabis cultivation in the Beqaa Valley in Lebanon, the Assad regime was the Middle East's main source of hashish.

-During the Syrian Civil War, Assad regime began mass production of drugs within Syria, and officers fed their men fenethylline, which they called "Captain Courage."
-Several shipments containing tonnes of amphetamines were seized in different countries smuggled from Syria, those shipments had sometimes millions of pills of fenethylline, which production in the country started since at least 2006.
-After 2013, captogen production and export in Syria skyrocketed, with the direct support of the Assad regime; and its multi-billion dollar profits exceeded the total GDP.
+During the Syrian Civil War, the Assad regime began mass production of drugs within Syria, and officers fed their men fenethylline, which they called "Captain Courage."
+Several shipments containing tonnes of amphetamines were seized in different countries smuggled from Syria, those shipments had sometimes millions of pills of fenethylline, produced in the country since at least 2006.
+After 2013, captogen production and export in Syria skyrocketed, with the direct support of the Assad regime, and its multi-billion dollar profits exceeded the total GDP.
 By 2020, Syria had become the world's biggest centre of captogen production, sales and exports.